by Eric Bogosian

 "A compelling work that draws you straight into the heart of its fringe world.
 It makes the call in show a metaphor for America's lost souls." -New York Newsday

-Barry Champlain, Cleveland's controversial radio host, is on the air doing what he does best: insulting the pathetic souls who call in the middle of the night to sound off.
+Barry Champlain, Cleveland's controversial radio host, is on the air doing what he does best: insulting the lost souls who call into his show to sound off.

-Tomorrow, Barry's show is going into national syndication and his producer is afraid that Barry will say something that will offend the sponsors.
+Now, Barry's show has the chance of going into national syndication and his producer is afraid that Barry will say something that will keep this from happening.
 This, of course, makes Barry even more outrageous.

 Funny and moving, off beat, outrageous and totally entrancing, Talk Radio had a long run at New York's Public Theatre starring the author.